What can we do?

 Whether it is a walk, a run, a gentle Pilates or Yoga session, stretching out when you get up.
 Movement has the ability to heal, it keeps the living environment of your cells healthy, it makes you feel good.
 Just keep moving.

 Drink plenty of water.
 Movement will help your body absorb water better.

 Have a schedule of stuff to do, do it even if you don't feel like it.
 Having a sense of purpose is one of the most valuable things in life.
 Get up, wash your face, get out of your pyjamas.

 Personal hygiene and cleanliness have never been more important.
 Even if it's just you at home.

-Talk with your loved ones, your friends, your extended family, that extrovert in the office who might really struggle with isolation.
+Talk with your loved ones, your friends, your extended family, or a talk therapist.
 Create a community.
-Observe your language - is it helpful?
+When communicating with yourself and others, observe your language - is it helpful?
 Is it possible to use a more positive word?
 Is it kind?